apache/airflow/airflow/providers/amazon/aws/executors/ecs/Setup_guide.md

 postgresql+psycopg2://<username>:<password>@<hostname>/<database_name>
 ```

+Using the values set during the [Database section](#create-the-rds-db-instance) above.

-- `AIRFLOW__ECS_EXECUTOR__SECURITY_GROUPS`, with the value being a comma separated list of security group IDs associated with the VPC used for the RDS instance and ECS cluster above.
+- `AIRFLOW__ECS_EXECUTOR__SECURITY_GROUPS`, with the value being a comma separated list of security group IDs associated with the VPC used for the RDS instance.

 - `AIRFLOW__ECS_EXECUTOR__SUBNETS` with the value being a comma separated list of subnet IDs of the subnets associated with the RDS instance.

-6. Add other configuration as necessary, and click Create.
+6. Add other configuration as necessary for Airflow generally ([see here](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html)), the ECS executor ([see here](README.md#config-options)) or for remote logging ([see here](README.md#logging)).

+7. Click Create.

 ### Allow ECS Containers to Access RDS Database

-As a final step, you need to allow the ECS Fargate containers to be able to access the database.
+As a final step, access to the database must be configured for the ECS containers.
+Many different networking configurations are possible, but one possible approach is:

 1. Log in to your AWS Management Console and navigate to the VPC Dashboard.
 2. On the left hand, under the Security heading, click Security groups.